 - The proverbial 98 cents worth of chemicals

-- An atomic cloud (or just atoms)
+- An atomic cloud (or just atoms or “strings”)

 - Bundles of billions of synaptic responses

-- A bunch of conditioned reflexes
+- A bundle of conditioned reflexes

-- A biological process
+- A system of biological processes

 All of these are resistant or impossible to rate.
 98 cents worth of chemicals–as humble and uninteresting as that may sound—cannot be rated.
 Chemicals is chemicals is chemicals!
 More important, my 98 cents worth of chemicals are the same as your 98 cents worth of chemicals are the same as Sally’s, as Fred’s, and yes, even the same as Osama’s.
 Mine are no better than yours and vice versa and so on.
-They are not good chemicals or bad chemicals, they are just chemicals.
+They are no good chemicals or bad chemicals, they are just chemicals.